Manchester and Milford Railway: The Manchester and Milford Railway authorised

 Llanidloes was on the Llanidloes and Newtown Railway, opened in 1859, and the access to the GWR and LNWR was by no means as clear cut as suggested.
 The running powers beyond the extremities of the line were not secured.
-Construction and land acquisition costs were understated and traffic earnings to be expected were overstated, but on 23 July 1860 the Manchester and Milford Railway was authorised by Parliament, with share capital of £555,000.
+Construction and land acquisition costs were understated and traffic earnings to be expected were overstated, but on 23 July 1860 the Manchester and Milford Railway was authorised by Parliament in the Manchester and Milford Railway Act 1860 (23 & 24 Vict. c. clxxv), with share capital of £555,000.
 An apparently firm arrangement had already been made with Frederick Beeston to construct the line for £447,000.